liferay/liferay-frontend-projects/dxp/liferay_global_event_bus.md

 ### `Liferay.after`

-Subscribe to a custom event hosted by the global event handler.
+Subscribe to a custom event after other handlers have executed.

 The supplied callback will execute after any listeners add via the subscribe method, and after the default function, if configured for the event, has executed.